Cascading Variants of Internal Approachability: Abstract

 \section{Abstract}

 We construct models in which there are stationarily many structures that exhibit different variants of internal approachability at different levels.
-This answers a question of Foreman.
-We also show that the approachability property at $\mu$ is consistent with having a distinction of variants of internal approachability for stationarily many $N\in[H(\mu^+)]^{\mu}$.
-This is obtained using a new version of Mitchell Forcing.
+This answers a question of Foreman-Todorcevic.
+We also show that the approachability property at $\mu$ is consistent with having a distinction between variants of internal approachability for stationarily many $N\in[H(\mu^+)]^{\mu}$, answering a question of Levine.